California Knife Laws 2020 – Is It Legal to Carry One?

 Q. How Long Can a Knife Be in California?

-Each of the above issues is discusses in greater detail below.
+Each of the above issues is discussed in greater detail below.

 Q. Are Switchblades Legal in California?

-Switchblades and other spring-loaded knives are generally illegal in California.
+Switchblades and other spring-loaded knives in excess of 2″ length are illegal to possess on your person or in your vehicle in California, and are also not legal to sell, loan, or give away.
 Included in the legal definition of switchblade is “[any] knife having the appearance of a pocketknife and includes a spring-blade knife, snap-blade knife, gravity knife or any other similar type knife, the blade or blades of which are two or more inches in length and which can be released automatically by a flick of a button, pressure on the handle, flip of the wrist or other mechanical device, or is released by the weight of the blade or by any type of mechanism whatsoever.”
-The statute expressly excludes pocket knives that can be opened with one hand by pushing the blade open with one’s thumb, as long as the knife “has a detent or other mechanism that provides resistance that must be overcome in opening the blade, or that biases the blade back toward its closed position.”
+The statute expressly excludes pocket knives that can be opened with one hand by pushing the blade open with one’s thumb, as long as the knife “has a detent or other mechanism that provides resistance that must be overcome in opening the blade, or that biases the blade back toward its closed position.” see Cal Pen.
+Code, § 21510 for exact statutory language of this misdemeanor infraction.
+See also CalCrim No. 2502 for California jury instruction regarding switchblades.

 Q. Are Butterfly Knives Legal in California?